xpsi-group/xpsi/docs/source/install.rst

 .. note::

-    For installation on a high-performance system, instructions on this page, which tailor to a personal machine, may not be applicable.
+    The specifications on this page regard the development environment: you are free to set up alternative environment.
+For installation on a high-performance system, instructions on this page, which tailor to a self-administered machine, may not be applicable.
 We direct the reader to the :ref:`surfsystems` page for guidance.

 Dependencies
 ------------